-The director of the film, Steven Spielberg, introduced a well-made mixture of four cultures – Japanese, Chinese, British and American.
-Thus, we can observe patterns of behaviour and nuances characteristic of each nationality.
+The director of the film, Steven Spielberg, introduced a well-made mixture of four cultures – Japanese, Chinese, British, and American.
+Thus, we can observe patterns of behavior and nuances characteristic of each nationality.

-Meanwhile, the viewers enjoy the magnificence of the Shanghai metropolis and experience the tragedy of civilians faced with the brutality of wartime.
+Meanwhile, the viewers enjoy the magnificence of the Shanghai metropolis and experience the tragedy of civilians faced with wartime brutality.

 However, the most remarkable thing in this movie is Jamie (outstanding play of young Christian Bale).

 Possessing rich spiritual awareness and wisdom, he tells his mother that God played tennis in his dream.

 Therefore, he doesn’t need a belief in God; he knows that he exists.

 Also, Jamie assumes that if people can see God in their dreams, God also sees people in His dreams.

 Above all, Jamie not only has his own opinion, but he also has his vision.